balthazar/ripe/README.md

       ripe.ready();
     }, 42);

-The `wait` method can be used either with a callback or a promise.
+The `wait` method can be used either with a callback or a promise (or both, if you're brave enough).

     ripe.wait(function () {
       // ready!